 - Use the policy-map command to specify a policy map and enter Policy Map configuration mode.
 Then use the class command to enter Policy Map Class configuration mode.
-And finally, use the set command and one of the police commands to specify the match criteria, where the: - set phb command sets the per-hop behavior value in matching packets.
-(This modifies packet priority for internal processing only.)
+And finally, use the set command and one of the police commands to specify the match criteria, where the: - set cos command sets the class of service value in matching packets.
+(This modifies packet priority in the VLAN tag.) - set ip dscp command sets the IP DSCP value in matching packets.
+(This modifies packet priority in the IP header.)

-- set cos command sets the class of service value in matching packets.
-(This modifies packet priority in the VLAN tag.) - police commands define parameters such as the maximum throughput, burst rate, and response to non-conforming traffic. - Up to 16 classes can be included in a policy map.
+- police commands define parameters such as the maximum throughput, burst rate, and response to non-conforming traffic. - Up to 16 classes can be included in a policy map.

-This example creates a policy called "rd-policy," uses the class command to specify the previously defined "rd-class," uses the set phb command to classify the service that incoming packets will receive, and then uses the police flow command to limit the average bandwidth to 100,000 Kbps, the burst rate to 4,000 bytes, and configure the response to drop any violating packets.
+This example creates a policy called "rd-policy," uses the class command to specify the previously defined "rd-class," and uses the set cos command to classify the service that incoming packets will receive.

 '''

-Console(config)#policy-map rd-policy
+Console(config) #policy-map rd-policy

-Console(config-pmap)#class rd-class
+Console(config-pmap) #class rd-class

-Console(config-pmap-c)#set phb 3

-Console(config-pmap-c)#police flow 10000 4000 conform-action transmit

-violate-action drop

-Console(config-pmap-c)#
+Console(config-pmap-c) #set cos 3

+Console(config-pmap-c) #

 '''

-police flow This command defines an enforcer for classified traffic based on the metered flow rate.
+police rate This command defines an enforcer for classified traffic based on the metered flow rate.
 Use the no form to remove a policer.

-[no] police flow committed-rate committed-burst conform-action {transmit | new-dscp} violate-action {drop | new-dscp} committed-rate - Committed information rate (CIR) in kilobits per second.
-(Range: 0-10000000 kbps or maximum port speed, whichever is lower)
+[no] police rate committed-rate

+committed-rate - Committed information rate in kilobits per second.
+(Range: 16-10000000 kbps at a granularity of 64 kbps or maximum port speed, whichever is lower)